anthonyg-1/PSGraphQL/README.md

 $result.data.users | Format-Table
 ```

-### Send a GraphQL query to an endpoint with the results returned as JSON (as a one-liner using aliases)
+### Post a GraphQL query to an endpoint with the results returned as JSON (as a one-liner using aliases)

 ```powershell
 gql -q 'query { users { created_at id last_seen name } }' -u 'https://mytargetserver/v1/graphql' -r